-Emerging New "HIV-Like" Infectious Disease
+Emerging New HIV-Like Infectious Disease in China

-This new "HIV-like" pathogen is characterized by its ability to cause a significant overall deterioration in health in a subset of individuals who catch it.
-In particular, this pathogen can induce a sudden onset of powerful mental state changes, including extreme anxiety disorder, anhedonia, and suicidal ideation.
+This new "HIV-like" pathogen was first noticed in 2003, and is characterized by its ability to cause a significant overall deterioration in physical and mental health in a subset of individuals who catch it.
+The physical symptoms of the virus include chronic sore throat, white tongue coating, constantly twitching muscles, cracking joints sounds when limbs are moved, peeling flaky skin, fatigue, stomach ache, burping and chronic flatulence.
+The virus can also induce a sudden onset of powerful, persistent mental state changes, including: extreme anxiety, anhedonia, and suicidal ideation.

 Because of the extreme anxiety states triggered by this neurological pathogen, and because of the multiple HIV tests that some patients with this pathogen take, doctors in China have dubbed it the "fear of AIDS virus".

 However, several major laboratories in China, including the Pasteur Institute of Shanghai and the Chinese CDC, have investigated the patients infected with this new pathogen and have determined that this pathogen is not a mutated HIV virus or a new HIV strain.
 So this fear of AIDS is unwarranted.

 Nevertheless, although patients test negative for HIV, some of the infected patients are found to have slightly low CD4 cell count, and in all cases, this Chinese "HIV-like" pathogen causes a chronic, persistent infection that does not disappear.
 However, patients with low CD4 counts may see their counts return to normal after a few years, and some patients also experience a degree of remission from their symptoms after around two years with this pathogen.